|Corporate Governance Guidelines|

 The Compensation Committee administers the Company's stock option and stock purchase plans, including the review and grant of stock options to all eligible employees under the Company's existing stock option plans, conducts annual evaluations of the CEO and reviews the CEO’s annual evaluations of other executive officers and based on those evaluations recommends to the Board for approval compensation for the executive officers of the Company, recommends to the Board for approval the compensation for non-employee Board members, and provides input on executive and leadership development policies and management succession.

-The Governance and Nominating Committee makes recommendations to the Board regarding the size, composition and governance of the Board and its committees, establishes procedures for the nomination process, evaluates and approves candidates for election to the Board, oversees the evaluation of directors, and develops and maintains corporate governance principles, and has primary responsibility for reviewing related-party transactions.
+The Governance and Nominating Committee makes recommendations to the Board regarding the size, composition and governance of the Board and its committees, establishes procedures for the nomination process, evaluates and approves candidates for election to the Board, oversees the evaluation of directors, develops and maintains corporate governance principles, and has primary responsibility for reviewing related-party transactions.

 The Risk Management Committee oversees the Company’s development, maintenance and periodic updating of the Company’s Enterprise Risk Management Program, including periodically reviewing the Company’s risk tolerance profile, management strategy and risk reduction plans, in relation to alignment with strategy.